7 Best Restaurants in Fuengirola: Local Insider Tips [2023]

 Paseo Maritimo Restaurants

 Scattered around the promenade are even more tourist traps – restaurants displayed sun-drenched images of burgers with chips, best deals for English breakfast, or deals on Paella.
-You will be happy to grab a quick sandwich to take to the beach, but anything beyond that is at your own risk.

 ‘Michelin’ Recommendations